-Distended abdomen, feeling like you ate too much, feeling like you are full of excessive gas.
+What causes bloating?
+Do you have a distended abdomen, feeling like you ate too much, feeling like you are full of excessive gas?
 What causes these symptoms?
 There are many reasons for a swollen belly that feels too full.
 Several health conditions including irritable bowel syndrome, acid reflux, and celiac disease may cause it.
-Certain foods and beverages may also lead to the uncomfortable symptom.
+Certain foods and beverages may also lead to the uncomfortable symptoms.
 Often, bloating is not a cause for concern.
 Other times it may be a sign of something potentially more serious.
 The underlying causes of bloating are varied.
 Read on to discover what may be causing your symptoms.

 Many people who feel as though they have excess gas may have increased levels or just an increased sensitivity to it in the gastrointestinal tract.
 Passing gas, bloating, burping, and belly pain and discomfort are common sensations in those who feel like they have excess gas.
-These symptoms may be due to a variety of conditions.
+Excess gas and bloating after eating may be due to a variety of conditions.
 Health problems including small intestinal bacterial overgrowth (SIBO), gastroesophageal reflux disease (GERD), irritable bowel syndrome (IBS), and difficulty digesting certain types of carbohydrates may all contribute to gas build up.
 Other conditions like abdominal hernias, masses in the GI tract, abdominal adhesions, and dumping syndrome can affect the way gas moves through the intestines.

 It Can Increase Symptoms

 Where salt goes, fluid follows.
+If you consume too much salt, bloating and weight gain may follow.
 Everyone needs some amount of sodium in their diet because it is a critical electrolyte in the body, but too much salt is detrimental to health and can make you bloat.
 Do not add extra salt when you prepare meals.
 Most people get more than the maximum recommended amount of sodium every day, the majority of which comes from foods that are processed or from a restaurant.
 Excess sodium increases the risk of high blood pressure, which puts you at risk for cardiovascular events like heart attack and stroke.
 The Dietary Guidelines for Americans recommends that adults consume no more than 2,300 milligrams of sodium per day.

 Overeating Makes You Bloat

 Your stomach is approximately the same size as your fist and it stretches when you eat.
 If you overindulge, you will feel uncomfortable and bloated.
+Overeating may lead to bloating and pain.
 Avoid stomach bloating by pacing yourself at mealtime.
 If you need some help, here are some tricks.
 Use smaller plates to encourage yourself to stick to reasonable portion sizes.
 Chew thoroughly and really enjoy every bite.
 Avoid distractions like TV while you're eating.
 Enjoy meals at the dining room table with friends or family.
 Concentrate on your meal and pay attention to your body's signs that alert you when you are full.

 Irregularity Causes Symptoms

 If you miss a bowel movement or are irregular, you may feel bloated.
 Certain foods may contribute to constipation.
-If you struggle with irregularity, cut back on dairy products like ice cream and cheese, fast food, meat, and foods that are processed, prepared, fried, or high in fat.
+If you struggle with irregularity and bloating, foods to avoid include dairy products like ice cream and cheese, fast food, meat, and foods that are processed, prepared, fried, or high in fat.
 A diet low in fiber can trigger constipation.
 Not drinking enough water, stress, and dietary changes can lead to constipation, too.
 Drink more water, get some exercise, and add fiber to your diet to help get things moving again.
 Over-the-counter medications can help with an occasional bout of constipation, but long-term reliance on these medications is not a good idea and may signal an underlying health issue that needs medical evaluation.

 Some people cannot digest a sugar in dairy products called lactose.
 Lactose intolerance leads to gastrointestinal symptoms like gas, bloating, diarrhea, and abdominal pain.
 Some people who have the condition may be able to indulge in milk, cheese, yogurt, and ice cream as long as they take a digestive enzyme that aids in the breakdown of lactose beforehand.
 Others do best by avoiding dairy products altogether.
 Inability to break down lactose is not the same as a dairy allergy.
 Symptoms of dairy allergy may include vomiting, hives, and even bloody stools.